Design for Online Learning

 Dr Cheryl Brown

-Cheryl Brown is an Associate Professor at the University of Canterbury’s School of Educational Studies and Leadership.
+Cheryl Brown is a Professor at the University of Canterbury’s School of Educational Studies and Leadership.

 Her research interests centre on access to ICTs and how they facilitate or inhibit student participation in learning.
 She’s recently looked more closely at the role technological devices (like cell phones and tablets) play in students' learning in a developing context and the development of students' digital literacy practices.